-Metalworking: This segment provides an overview of machining processes and introduces a variety of skills in planning, machining, and finishing of metal products.
+Metalworking: This segment teaches skills in planing, machining, and finishing.
 Students will use saws, grinders, drill presses, milling machines, lathes, shears, and brakes.

-Welding: The welding fabrication portion of the course will have a focus on Arc welding, but will also feature MIG welding, plasma and oxy-fuel cutters, and brazing torches.
-This course focuses on safety, amperage settings, polarity, and the proper selection of electrodes for the shielded metal arc welding process.
+Welding: This segment will focus on Arc welding and will also feature MIG welding, plasma and oxy-fuel cutters and brazing torches.